 There is nothing more heartbreaking than a child in pain.
 Kids should get to be kids, and pediatric patients suffering from Ulcerative Colitis (UC) and Inflammatory Bowel Disease (IBD) lose much of their childhood to a series of never-ending medical treatments, special diets, and careful management of their symptoms.

 This can change.
-In a revolutionary new study, CurQD®, the specific curcumin-Qing Dai formula engineered by Evinature, has been found to significantly reduce symptoms of mild and moderate UC and IBD-U in pediatric patients.
+In a revolutionary new study, CurQD®, the specific curcumin-Qing Dai formula engineered by Evinature, has been found to significantly reduce symptoms of mild and moderate UC and IBD in pediatric patients.
 This research throws open the doors in terms of patient care for young UC patients, presents a promising supplemental treatment to other medicines, reducing side effects of both the illnesses and medications, and opens avenues to improve quality-of-life in child patients.

 What is Ulcerative Colitis (UC)?